 This seems fairly straightforward to those of us here.
 If each team member’s roles and responsibilities aren’t communicated, agreed upon and documented, assumptions are made.
 Programmers are programming what?
 Business analysts are analyzing what?
-Is the entire on-site/offshore team involved in design reviews, quality reviews and inspections?
+Is the entire on-site/offshore team involved in design reviews, quality reviews, and inspections?
 This involvement is critical, but the implementation of these activities adds to the bottom line.

 4. Are the architectural platforms, operating systems, tools and configuration management in sync?

 “Oh yes, we are all using the same operating platforms and development tools on-site and offshore.”
 Exactly the same tools?
 Exactly the same versions?
 Configured exactly the same way?
-You may be unpleasantly surprised at the discrepancies that will result in your software application performance and results and the dollars it will cost to debug if there is anything out of sync between onshore and off-site operating platforms and software tools.
+You may be unpleasantly surprised at the discrepancies that will result in your software application performance and the dollars it will cost to debug if there is anything out of sync between onshore and off-site operating platforms and software tools.

 5. Is there a communication plan?